delehef/asgart/README.md

 }
 ```

-### GFF

-ASGART can also write its results in GFF2 or GFF3 files by using the
-`--format` option.
-For instance, use `--format gff3` to save the
-results in a GFF3 file.

-You can also use the `asgart-cat` companion tool to convert JSON results
+You can use the companion program `asgart-cat` to convert JSON files to another format.
-to GFF2 or GFF3 format.

 ## Options